 Vegetarian Dogs and Cats

-The nutritional needs of dogs and cats can be met with a balanced vegan diet and certain supplements.
+The nutritional needs of many dogs and cats can be met with a balanced vegan diet and certain supplements.
 James Peden, author of Vegetarian Cats & Dogs, developed Vegepet™ supplements to add to vegetarian and vegan recipes.
 They are nutritionally balanced and also come in special formulas for kittens, puppies, and lactating cats and dogs.

 Dogs and cats who are eating only cooked or processed food also benefit from the addition of digestive enzymes to their food.
 These are obtainable through companion animal supply catalogs and health-food stores.
 Any raw vegetables in a dog’s diet should be grated or put through a food processor to enhance digestibility.